 We enjoy staying at a bed & breakfast.
 They’re usually cheaper than a hotel, in quiet residential neighborhoods, have more character, and you have the added bonus of a local to talk with and ask questions.

-Some of our favorites have been Miller Tree Inn (Forks, Washington), Manor House Inn (Bar Harbor, Maine), Mossman Gorge (Mossman, Australia), Casa Caminho do Corcovado (Rio de Janeiro, Brasil), Green Gables Inn (Pacific Grove, California), and Old Turner Inn (Avalon, California).
+Some of our favorites have been Miller Tree Inn (Forks, Washington), Manor House Inn (Bar Harbor, Maine), Mossman Gorge (Mossman, Australia), Casa Caminho do Corcovado (Rio de Janeiro, Brasil), Green Gables Inn (Pacific Grove, California), Old Turner Inn (Avalon, California), Aloha Guest House (Captain Cook, Hawaii) and Shailer's Bed & Breakfast (Hamilton, New Zealand).

 No large tour groups or cruises.
 We don’t enjoy being surrounded by large groups of people, and prefer to set our own itinerary and pace.